 - In-kind gifts

-- Gifts fixed by a school as a condition for student enrollment, payment for tuition, books or other student fees
+- Gifts fixed by a school as a condition for student enrollment, or payment for tuition, books or other student fees

 To apply, choose the application for your respective company: